emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 #### framework

-The basic functionality for `Model`, `ResourceCollection` and `Resource` classes is defined in this directory.
+The basic framework classes `Model`, `Resource`, `View`, `ResourceView`, `ResourceCollection`, and `ResourceCollectionView` are defined in this directory.
 These are the internal classes of the framework and should not need to be modified or overridden.

 #### interfaces

+The interface classes `IResource`, `IResourceView`, `IResourceCollection`, and `IResourceCollectionView` are defined in this directory.
 These classes define the interface that must be implemented in concrete subclasses.

 Interface classes only define the methods for subclasses to implement.
 Interface classes do not define any behavior in these methods.
 All interface classes begin with a capital I to